SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Resets the Proportional offset due to the scale of the clone.
+Resets the proportional offset due to the scale of the clone.
 This is separate from the regular reset or anchor.
 Regular reset or anchor trigger this automatically.

 </details>